Ahmed-AL-Maghraby/LIR-Project-Logic-And-Code-Map/GUI/README.md

 ## Tab 2 - Running Process : running_processes_tab
+Description : Displays information about the running processes and their detection in the virustotal
 + Panel : panel2
   + TextBox : SearchBox1
     - Event : [ProcessAction.SearchByName()]( )